programmer-ke/replatform/README.md

 - Install `git` and `ansible` packages with the following command
   - `apt get install git ansible`

-- SSH into the server and clone this repo
+- Clone this repo

+- Copy the variable template file to `/etc/variables/host_vars/`

 - Inside the repo, modify the vars file and set the servers hostname to `myplatform.xxx.yy` or whatever name you chose as your